-This text is taken from Annex B of KCSIE (updated for KCSIE 2022) which contains further important additional information about specific forms of abuse and safeguarding issues.
+This text is taken from Annex B of KCSIE (updated for KCSIE 2023) which contains further important additional information about specific forms of abuse and safeguarding issues.
+This text is taken from Annex B of KCSIE (updated for KCSIE 2023) which contains important additional information about specific forms of abuse and safeguarding issues.